Hippopotamus gorgops: Description

-H. gorgops grew substantially larger than the living hippopotamus (H. amphibius), with an estimated body mass of over 4000 kg.
+H. gorgops grew substantially larger than the living hippopotamus (H. amphibius), Martínez-Navarro (2010) suggested that H. gorgops was at least twice the size of H. amphibius.'
+Hutchinson (2021) cited Martínez-Navarro (2010) as the source of the body mass of H. gorgops, estimating that the species weighed over 4000 kg. ^{Including supplemental table S1} However, Martínez-Navarro (2010) only estimated the body mass of the closely related Hippopotamus antiquus, not H. gorgops itself.'
+Romano et al. (2024) criticized the body mass estimate provided by Martínez-Navarro (2010).
+They argued that classic regression formulas lead to very wide ranges of body mass, which often lead to inconsistent values.

 In comparison to H. amphibius, the orbits and nasal openings are elevated higher above the rest of the skull, with the temporal fossa being shorter, resulting in the distance between the orbits and occiput being shorter.
 This likely meant a more forward attachment of the temporal muscles.
 The nuchal and sagittal crests were also proportionally taller, and the palate was elongate.
 The teeth were high crowned (hypsodont).
 A juvenile (aged approximately 7 years) skull from Buia demonstrates that the distinctive traits of the skull anatomy developed early during ontogeny.
 In life H. gorgops would have likely greatly resembled H. amphibius.